 Nothing can predict sales and future growth for a luxury brand quite as well as its popularity online right now.
-This is why we’ve analysed how the world’s top luxury brands are ranking online and what’s making them so popular among affluent consumers in 2018.
+That’s why we’ve analysed how the world’s top luxury brands are ranking online and what’s making them so popular among affluent consumers in 2019.

 Why stopping at 15, you may ask.
 Because after number 15 on our list, the attention that the other luxury brands were receiving dropped significantly.
 You’ll see that even within the top 15, the top 5 brands alone are already capturing more than 60% of the affluent consumers’ attention.
 Consumer’s interest is indeed highly concentrated at the top of our list.